Terskey Ala-Too Range, North-East Kyrgyzstan (August 4-11, 2011)

-Breakfast stop along the road from Bishkek to Karakol: here, our driver.
+Our driver at a breakfast stop along the road from Bishkek to Karakol.

 Maksim crossing Chon-Kyzyl-Su river on a precarious bridge.

 Maksim and Slava unpacking to set up our first camp, with a local horseman watching.

 View while climbing Archa-Ter pass (marked 1 in the map above).

 Looking back toward the west from Archa-Ter pass (our ascent path).

 Asan-Tukum valley descending toward the east from Archa-Ter pass (our descent route).
 It is roughly perpendicular to the valley of the Dzheti-Ogyuz river (at the bottom, not visible).

 In the valley of the Dzheti-Ogyuz river.

 We did a one-day side-trip up to the southern end of the Dzheti-Ogyuz valley.
 The highest peak here is 5181m high.